dustinowen/Rukes-Emporium/planning/planning.md

 * As a user, I want to see items categorized by type of product.
 (MVP)
 * As a user, I want be able to add/remove items from my shopping cart as I find them.
 (MVP)
 * As a user, I want to find a new favorite site that I can access both on my desktop, and mobile device with no content layout issues.
 (MVP)
+* As a user, I want to be able to search for my favorite product on the store's site.
+(IB)
 * As a user, I want to have a personal account to keep track of personal information so that I do not have to enter it every time.
 (IB)
-* As a user, I want to have a secure method of payment through a trusted service, such as PayPal or Stripe.
-(IB)
 * As a user, I want to see item reviews from other users who have purchased the item previously.
 (IB)
+* As a user, I want to have a secure method of payment through a trusted service, such as PayPal or Stripe.
+(IB2)
+* As a user, I want my shopping cart to be saved when I leave the site (if I was logged in to my account) (IB2)

 <h4>MODELS:</h4>